CartoDB/bigmetadata/docs/source/quickstart.rst

 to automatically refresh remote metadata, which can help with the reliability of pushes to Carto.

-Because docker requires commands be run at root privilege, you may want to give your existing user docker (which is equivalent to root) privileges:
+If you're on Linux instead of Mac, you may want to give your existing user docker (which is equivalent to root) privileges:

 .. code:: shell